-The determination procedure is only applicable to confidential communications between the company and its attorney that: (i) satisfy the statutory requirements discussed below; and (ii) pertains to legal opinions concerning acts alleged to be in violation of the AMA (Specified Communication) to which the Leniency Programme is applicable (ie, acts falling within unreasonable restraint of trade such as cartels and bid-rigging.
+The determination procedure is only applicable to confidential communications between the company and its attorney that: (1) satisfy the statutory requirements discussed below; and (2) pertains to legal opinions concerning acts alleged to be in violation of the AMA to which the Leniency Programme is applicable (ie, acts falling within unreasonable restraint of trade, such as cartels and bid-rigging.
 However, this procedure is only applicable to the administrative procedure that satisfies the statutory requirements discussed below).
-For such communication to qualify for the treatment under this procedure, requirements regarding indication (labelling); place of storage; and scope of persons who know the contents, as set out in the JFTC investigation rules must be met as well, and also the company must promptly submit a written request for the application of this procedure to the JFTC official at the time of the submission order, which is typically issued on the day of the dawn raid.
+For such communication (Specified Communication) to qualify for the treatment under this procedure, requirements regarding indication (labelling); place of storage; and scope of persons who know the contents, as set out in the JFTC investigation rules must be met as well, and the company must promptly submit a written request for the application of this procedure to the JFTC official at the time of the submission order, which is typically issued on the day of the dawn raid.
 Further, the company must submit a log within two weeks of the day the submission order was issued, unless there are special circumstances.

 Practical issues of leniency